vasavi297/Employee-salary-prediction-Vasavi/README.md

 - 🎯 Salary prediction based on company, job, degree, and experience.
 - 🤖 Machine Learning using Linear Regression.
 - 💡 Clean UI with animated web background.
-- 🌙🌞 Dark and Light mode with toggle icons.
 - 📊 Chart.js integration to visualize average salaries by job role.